Marketing Data Analyst Salary

 Popular Skills for Marketing Data Analyst

-Survey results imply that Marketing Data Analysts deploy a substantial tool kit of skills at work.
-Most notably, facility with Python, R, and Data Modeling are correlated to pay that is significantly above average, leading to increases of 36 percent, 15 percent, and 10 percent, respectively.
-At the other end of the pay range are skills like Microsoft Access, Google Analytics, and Big Data Analytics.
-Those proficient in Data Analysis are, more often than not, also skilled in SQL.
+Marketing Data Analysts report using a deep pool of skills on the job.
+Most notably, facility with Python, Salesforce, and R are correlated to pay that is significantly above average, leading to increases of 38 percent, 15 percent, and 11 percent, respectively.
+Skills that are correlated to lower pay, on the other hand, include Microsoft Access, Google Analytics, and Big Data Analytics.
+It is often found that people who know Data Analysis are also skilled in SQL.

 Pay by Experience Level for Marketing Data Analyst